donoso-eth/off-chain/README.md

 npm run deploy:contract
 ```

-It is worth noticing that the deploy script copy the execData defined into the resolver folder for later building our resolver assembly module
+It is worth noticing that the deploy script copies the execData defined into the resolver folder for later building our resolver assembly module

 ```javascript
 let execData = lock.interface.encodeFunctionData("resolverUnLock");